 Learn to distinguish a tiger mosquito from other mosquitos!

 In order to identify a mosquito species it is crucial to understand the different parts of its body structure.
-Like all other insects, the bodies of mosquitos are structured into three parts.

 The head is small, supporting the antennae and proboscis, which is the tubular mouthpart the females use to suck blood.
 The thorax is the part of the body from which emerge the three pairs of legs and wings.
 Finally, at the end of the body is the abdomen.
 This is the part that fills with blood after a female bites an animal or person.